Economy of Bulgaria: New government and fiscal discipline

 The government of Boyko Borisov elected in 2009 undertook steps to restore economic growth, while attempting to maintain a strict financial policy.
 The fiscal discipline set by Finance Minister Djankov proved successful and together with reduced budget spending it placed Bulgarian economy on the stage of steadily though slowly growing in the midst of world crisis.
 On 1 December 2009, Standard & Poor's upgraded Bulgaria's investment outlook from "negative" to "stable," which made Bulgaria the only country in the European Union to receive a positive upgrade that year.
 In January 2010 Moody's followed with an upgrade of its rating perspective from "stable" to "positive."

 Bulgaria was expected to join the Eurozone in 2013 but after the rise of some instability in the zone Bulgaria is withholding its positions towards the Euro, combining positive and realistic attitudes.
 The 2012 Transatlantic Trends poll found that 72 percent of Bulgarians did not approve of the economic policy pursued by the government of the (then) ruling center-right GERB party and Prime Minister Boyko Borisov.
-In 2024 Bulgaria was making final preparations to adopt the Euro, the country had a chance of joining the Eurozone in 2025.

-Bulgaria is expected to adopt the euro in 2026.
+In 2024, Bulgaria was making final preparations to adopt the Euro.
+Bulgaria adopted the euro on 1 January 2026.

+Economic statistics

 Data

-Data

-The following table shows the main economic indicators in 1980–2018.
+The following table shows the main economic indicators in 1980–2026.